Bandırma

-Bandırma ([banˈdɯɾma]) is a city in northwestern Turkey with 161,894 inhabitants as of 2021 on the Sea of Marmara.
-Bandırma is a district of Balıkesir Province.
+Bandırma ([banˈdɯɾma]) is a city, municipality and district of Balıkesir Province, northwestern Turkey.
+Its area is 755 km2, and its population is 167,363 (2024).
 Bandırma is located in the south of the Marmara Sea, in the bay with the same name, and is an important port city.
-It is approximately two hours away from Istanbul, Izmir and Bursa.
+It is approximately two hours away from Istanbul, İzmir and Bursa.

 Bandırma may be reached by land, sea, air and rail.
 Regular ship trips are made to Tekirdağ and Istanbul from Bandırma every day.
-The accelerated train services between Izmir and Bandırma, which are made every day in connection with the ferry, offer a different transportation alternative.
+The accelerated train services between İzmir and Bandırma, which are made every day in connection with the ferry, offer a different transportation alternative.

 Bandırma is home to the fifth-largest port in Turkey, second in the Marmara sea to Istanbul.
 The annual average trade volume of Bandırma Port, which meets 90% of the exports from Balıkesir Province, is 800 million dollars.
-Bandırma's twin towns are Kamen, Germany, Tongxiang, China, and Mardin, Turkey.

 History

 Pre Byzantine and Byzantine period

-Bandırma, which has been named as Cyzicus, Panderma, Panormos in the past, is a very old settlement center.
+Bandırma, which has been named as Cyzicus, Panderma, or Panormos in the past, is a very old settlement center.
 It is thought that Bandırma was founded between the 8th century and the 10th century BC from a sarcophagus found during excavations in Cyzicus, for which there is no exact information about its establishment.

 The first archaeological research about the region was carried out by Kurt Bittel in 1952 and in the light of the archaeological data obtained as a result of excavations and geographical information provided by the ancient texts, from late Neolithic Age.
 Scientific studies were carried out in 1954 by Prof. Dr. Ekrem Akurgal.
 The excavation continued until 1960, and in 1988, Prof. Dr. It was restarted by Tomris Bakır.
 Common archaeological data in both excavations reveal the history of the region, determining that there are Neolithic settlements dating back to the middle of the 6th millennium BC and Chalcolithic settlements from the end of the 5th millennium BC.
 The ancient ruins of Daskyleion are also in the region.
 It is thought that the first settlement was inhabited between 7,000 BC and 5,000 BC.
 The settlement of Panormos, which means "safe harbor", was within the ancient region of Mysia.
-In 334 BC, Alexander the Great annexed the territory held by the Persians to his own state.
-After the death of Alexander, the region was conquered by the Romans.
-Bandırma, which remained in the Eastern Roman Empire after the division of the Roman Empire in 330, was captured by Kutalmış in 1076; however, the region passed back to the Eastern Roman Empire in 1106.
+In 334 BC, Alexander the Great captured the territory from the Persians.
+After the death of Alexander, the region ended up as part of the Kingdom of Pergamon until it was conquered by the Romans.
+Bandırma, which remained in the Eastern Roman Empire after the division of the Roman Empire in 330, was captured by Suleiman ibn Qutalmish of the Sultanate of Rum in 1076; however, the region passed back to the Eastern Roman Empire in 1106.